ZestBloom/swap/README.md

 ## Steps

-1. Alice comes along
+1. Alice comes along and reveals amount, tokA, and tokB
-1. Depositor comes along
+1. Depositor comes along deposits amount of tokA
-1. Api (swap|close)
+1. Api (swap) allows from from tokB to tokA until amount remaining is zero
+2. Api (close) allows contract to be closed to Depositor if balance of tokA is zero

 ## quickstart